 Herman Clercx is a physicist with more than 30 years of experience in fluid dynamics.
-He leads the Turbulence and Vortex Dynamics group.
+He leads the Fluids and Flows group.
 The focus of this group is on gaining fundamental insight in a variety of aspects of heat and mass transport in vortex flows and turbulence, including its dynamical feedback on the flow.
 Herman Clercx’ research interests include turbulence in flatland, where he pioneered the role of no-slip walls on the dynamics of 2D turbulence, 3D turbulence affected by buoyancy and rotation for geophysical and environmental applications, particle and droplet dispersion and collisions in turbulence, and 3D viscous mixing in microfluidic and industrial applications.

 Herman Clercx obtained his MSc in Theoretical Physics (with honors) from the University of Nijmegen in 1987.
 In 1991, he earned his PhD degree from TU/e with work on hydrodynamic interactions in colloidal suspensions.
 He spent time as a postdoctoral research fellow at LPMC (Laboratoire de Physique de la Matière Condensée), University of Nice, France, where he investigated electro- and magnetorheological fluids.
 In 1993, he joined TU/e as an Assistant Professor and became active in the field of turbulence.
 He became an Associate Professor in 1999 and, in 2006, a full Professor of Transport in Turbulent Flows.

 - Founder and director, HaMaStX Holding BV

-- Co-founder and director FLOW Matters Holding BV, FLOW Matters Holding BV and subsidiaries
+- Co-founder and director FLOW MATTERS Holding BV, FLOW MATTERS Holding BV and subsidiaries